jmineroff/Domino-Launchpad-Quickstart/README.md

 ### Lab 1.3 - Add Data Source

 We will now add a data connection to the project so we can query data.
+As a code-first platform, Domino allows you to connect to data with any Python/CLI/etc. tools you already use, but there are also UI methods that make it easier to share and manage your data sources.

-To do so - navigate to the Data tab of your projects.
-If you're taken to the Domino Datasets view, please click on the Data Sources view instead and click on 'Add a Data Source'
+To use one of these, navigate to **Data** in the sidebar of your project and click on **Add a Data Source** (you may need to click on the **Data Sources** tab first).

 <p align="center">
 <img src = readme_images/AddDataSource.png width="800">
 </p>

-Select the 'winequality' s3 bucket connection and click add to project.
-This connection was predefined by an admin, but you'll be able to create one yourself as well.
+Select the `WineQuality` S3 bucket connection and click **Add to project**.
+This example connection was predefined by an admin, but it is possible for all users to create these.

 <p align="center">
 <img src = readme_images/AddS3.png width="800">
 </p>

-The data source should look like the image below
+The data source should look like the image below.

 <p align="center">
 <img src = readme_images/S3done.png width="800">